hbjornoy/twitter-sentiment-analysis/README.md

 - Enchant V: 2.0.0 ( mac / linux only )
   - Run: pip install pyenchant
-  - No version for Python on 64-bit windows.
+  - NB: No version for Python on 64-bit windows.
 Run on a OSX/Linux-machine.
-  - This is only used for the enchant word-dictionary, and can be exchanged with another dictionary if running on windows is wanted.
+  - NB: This is only used for the enchant word-dictionary, and can be exchanged with another dictionary if running on windows is wanted.

-- Ekphrasis
+- Ekphrasis V: 0.3.6
-  - pip install ekphrasis.
+  - Run: pip install ekphrasis.
-  - V: 0.3.6
-  - Will take some time on first import to download "Word statistics files".
+  - NB: Will take some time on first import to download "Word statistics files".

 ### Downloadable files needed

-#### Gensim word vectors
+- Gensim word vectors
     - Downloading gensim word vecs here: [JKDIEOJADIWJPADJOP]("www.bt.no")

 ## Explain RUN file